 The thyroid gland is a butterfly-shaped gland that is located in front of your neck.
 When you have hypothyroidism, it becomes difficult for the gland to produce an adequate amount of thyroid hormone for the body.

 This underproduction of thyroid hormone can impact the body’s ability to perform optimally in many ways.

 I had a patient named Sarah who came to me three years ago feeling extremely fatigued, and lethargic.
-She was very young, 22 years old to be exact, and already had a diagnosis of Hypothyroidism but I order blood tests to better understand the degree of dysfunction.
+She was very young, 22 years old to be exact, and already had a diagnosis of Hypothyroidism, a thyroid disease, but I order blood tests to better understand the degree of dysfunction.